Kassy2048/regalia/README.md

 This will create a "(your game name) - regalia.html" file in that directory, as well as a "regalia" subdirectory with all the associated JavaScript and CSS.

 To run the game, just open the "(your game name) - regalia.html" file in any browser.
 Tested mostly only in Chrome, your mileage may vary.

+As an alternative, the [rags2html](https://github.com/Kassy2048/rags2html) project can be used to export any RAGS games into a ready-to-use regalia version.

 ### Why is there a patched RagsLib.dll?